Genuine Faux Farm

 Visit our CSA Primer and you can learn more!

 Early signup provides us with a solid idea regarding the volume of produce necessary to serve all subscribers throughout the season.
 We do our best to plan our gardens so that everyone will get a reasonable share of produce regardless of each particular season's idiosyncrasies.
 We cannot do this unless we have a good idea as to how many people are participating.
-And, of course, we have a number of 'up front' costs that we need help covering (seeds, supplies, equipment repair, employees to pay early in the season, etc).
+And, of course, we have a number of 'up front' costs that we need help covering (seeds, supplies, equipment repair, etc).

 In essence, we are asking you to invest in us and make us your personal farmers.
 In return for the security your pre-purchase gives us, you acquire a responsive grower of your produce.
 In addition, you receive more produce (over the course of most seasons) per dollar than you would if you purchased these items separately from us at a farmers' market.
 This is part of our reward to you for investing in us.